L128/dotInConverter/README.md

 ## Swift UI
 Usage:

-Find dotInConverter.app in /dotInConverter/Elements/dotInConverter*/dotInConverter.app
-Double click to use it.
+Double click dotInConverter.app to use it.

 ## Headless Tool
 Usage: